mghadian/Signal-Processing-m.files-Simulink-files/README.md

 # Signal-Processing-m.files-Simulink-files
-This folder contains the signal processing algorithms that I generated for different projects.
+This folder contains the system design and signal processing algorithms that I generated for different projects in MATLAB.